 In many cases of pericarditis a small amount of fluid builds up between the two layers of the pericardium.
 This is called a pericardial effusion.

-A small amount of fluid is no problem and usually goes when the swelling (inflammation) settles.
+A small amount of fluid is no problem and usually goes when the inflammation settles.
 However, sometimes a lot of fluid builds up and can press on the heart.
-This can prevent the heart chambers from filling normally, and prevents the heart from pumping blood properly.
+This can prevent the heart chambers from filling normally and prevents the heart from pumping blood properly.
 This is called cardiac tamponade and is a life-threatening problem unless the fluid is quickly drained.
 Severe breathlessness can develop quickly within minutes or hours.
 If this happens, you should see a doctor urgently.

 This is an uncommon condition that may develop if the pericardium has been inflamed for a long time.
 The pericardium thickens and contracts around the heart.
 This is serious, as it can interfere with the function of the heart.

-With both of the above complications, symptoms include shortness of breath which gets worse and worse.
+With both of the above complications, symptoms include shortness of breath which becomes worse and worse.
 Other symptoms of constrictive pericarditis may include swollen legs and ankles and tiredness.